z9fr/writing-an-interpreter/notes/lexing.md

 ## Lexical Analysis

-- in order to work with sourcecode, we need to convert it to more accessable form.
+- to work with sourcecode, we need to convert it to accessable format
 - we need to represent our sourcecode in a form that is easier to work with, we are going to change the representation of our source code two times before we evaluate it